Step 0: Build environment

 make) unidirectional ethernet cables (see Third Idea), you

-can use regular ethernet cable for the ithird
+can use regular ethernet cable for the ithird links (with a

 reduction in the security factor).

-machine must also have a USB
+The interior machine must also have a USB DVD (reader) drive,

-machine must have the capability to burn a
+and the exterior machine must have the capability to burn a

-reader pictured in the diagram is in addition to the
+DVD.
+The DVD reader pictured in the diagram is in addition to the

-built-in drive used to boot the LiveCD
+built-in drive used to boot the LiveCD.
+The DVD is just used once

-(per boot of the interior
+(per boot of the interior machine) to bootstrap the ithird link

 that will be used to transfer more data.

-script fully manages the interior
+The 4-deploy script fully manages the interior and httpserv

 machines.
-Boot up the Ubuntu 7.10
+Boot up the Ubuntu 7.10 LiveCD (link

 here)

-on these machines and select Try Ubuntu
+on these machines and select Try Ubuntu.
+This guide assumes that

 these machines have exactly one hard disk that appears as /dev/sda

-in the OS
+in the OS.

-machine is not fully managed; since it is assumed that
+interior machine and the httpserv machine.The exterior machine is not fully managed; since it is assumed that

-machine is a multi-purpose workstation, dg-setup
+the exterior machine is a multi-purpose workstation, dg-setup does

 not take the liberty of installing software on it.
 The exterior

-machine must be able to run debootstrap
+machine must be able to run debootstrap and xorriso so install the

-appropriate packages in your OS
+appropriate packages in your OS (yes, debootstrap is available on

-at least some non-Debian
+at least some non-Debian distributions; e.g., Gentoo).

-Step 1: exterior
+Step 1: exterior machine

-machine, let’s unpack the 4-deploy
+Starting on the exterior machine, let’s unpack the 4-deploy

-source archive into the current
+directory from the DeityGuard source archive into the current

 directory.
-(Don’t just cd
+(Don’t just cd into 4-deploy as the dg-setup.sh

-script will expect ./deityguard.tar.xz
+script will expect ./deityguard.tar.xz to exist).

 tar -xf ./deityguard.tar.xz --strip-components=2 deityguard/4-deploy/

-Next, you must create a configuration file for ./dg-setup.sh
+Next, you must create a configuration file for ./dg-setup.sh:

 nano -w ./dg-config.sh